sdibella/nextCX/README.md

 - **netlify-build.sh**: Custom build script to ensure proper dependency installation
 - **.ruby-version**: Specifies Ruby 3.1.2 for consistency between local and Netlify environments
 - **Gemfile**: Uses Jekyll 4.3.2 with jekyll-sass-converter 2.2 to avoid sass-embedded issues

+### Troubleshooting Netlify Deployment

+If you encounter bundler version errors, the `netlify-build.sh` script will:

+1. Detect available bundler versions on Netlify
+2. Use the appropriate version (2.3.7 or 2.6.5)
+3. Try a simplified Gemfile if necessary
+4. Execute Jekyll build with the correct environment settings

+This approach ensures compatibility with Netlify's build environment and avoids common errors with sass-embedded and bundler versions.

 ### Deployment Process